 2. When you are not happy at your job and you want to change it.

-More often than not, we want to leave our jobs when we’ve already gotten to a point where we hate it or when going every day to job feels like a nightmare in itself and we feel irritated the second we wake up in the morning.
+More often than not, the perspective of leaving our job appears when we’ve already gotten to a point where we hate it: when the daily routine of going to work has turned into a nightmare and we feel irritated from the very first second we wake up in the morning.
 But it doesn’t always have to be like this.

-- we’ll look together at the best exit options for you, create a plan and support you and/or keep you accountable for it
+· look at the best exit options for you, create a plan, support you, and/or keep you accountable for it

-- help you find the necessary resources (internal and external) to have a smooth transition
+· find the necessary internal and external resources to have a smooth transition.

-- support during the job search and application process (CV, letter of intention, interviews, emotional state during this time, motivation)
+· offering support during the job search and application process (CV, letter of intention, interviews, the emotional state during this time, motivation).

 3. When you want to take your career to the next level

-Maybe you’ve been promoted to a management position for the first time or you are a manager for some time already, but you feel like you can be a great one instead of a good one.
-But taking your career to the next level is never an easy thing.
+Whether you’ve just been promoted to a management position for the first time or you may have been a manager for some time already, you feel like you have much more potential.
+Taking your career to the next level is never an easy thing.
 Why?
-Because as you climb up the ladder of leadership, you may realize that what got you here, won’t take you there.
+Because as you climb up the ladder of leadership, you may realize that what got you here won’t take you there.

-· learning new skills like leadership, active listening, giving feedback, coaching/mentoring your team, stress management, decision making, accountability, empathy.
+· learning new skills, such as leadership, active listening, giving feedback, coaching/mentoring your team, stress management, decision making, accountability, empathy

-· getting to know yourself better: identifying your beliefs that stop you from being a great leader and putting other ones instead
+· getting to know yourself better: identifying your beliefs that stop you from being a great leader and replace them with constructive beliefs

-· stop being ‘the best boss in the world’ and start being a great leader: learn how to say no, put some boundaries, make the right decisions (not the ones that make you more popular), listen to your team, empower them, keep them motivated, show appreciation and most importantly, learn to communicate openly and give feedback assertively.
+· stop being ‘the best boss in the world’ and start being a great leader: learn how to say no, set boundaries, make the right decisions (as opposed to the ones that make you more popular), listen to your team, empower them, keep them motivated, show appreciation and most importantly, learn to communicate openly and give feedback assertively

-· develop emotional resilience and grit, own up to your decision and acknowledge other people’s input.
+· develop emotional resilience and grit, own up to your decisions and acknowledge other people’s input

 4. When you want to leave or already left your job to go on your own, be it a start-up, a company or freelancing.

-- you’ve quit your job in an emotional impulse, hoping for the best and now your struggling and may be overworking yourself to compensate ‘the lost time’ and start making profit
+· you’ve quit your job in an emotional impulse, hoping for the best, and you are currently struggling or overworking yourself to compensate ‘the lost time’ and start making profit

-· you are facing different obstacles and challenges that didn’t know they exist before: you cannot seem to be able to stick to a program, you don’t have an agenda, you procrastinate, you take your client’s feedback very personally, you feel lonely working from home, you don’t have a daily routine, cannot sleep at night (because you worry too much), you don’t know where you’re going (no objectives, plans).
+· you are facing different obstacles and challenges that you didn’t know existed before: you don’t have an agenda nor a daily routine, you cannot stick to a schedule and procrastinate, you take your clients’ feedback very personally, you feel lonely working from home, cannot sleep at night (because you worry too much), or you have no objectives/plans

-· you realize the new found freedom is actually quite overwhelming and there is nobody there to tell you what to do; you need to set up your own tasks, plan your day, set priorities and finish the tasks.
+· you realize the new found freedom is actually quite overwhelming and you could use some discipline; you need to set up your own tasks, plan your day, set priorities and complete the tasks

-· you suddenly need to have multiple skills from different areas and wear many hats: accounting, marketing, administration, sales, client service, strategy, etc.
+· you suddenly need to acquire multiple skills from different areas and wear many hats: accounting, marketing, administration, sales, client service, strategy etc.

 5. When you want to re-enter the workforce after a big break, be it from maternity leave or from a sabbatical, or even some freelancing period.

-Coming back to work in a company after a significant amount of time (even 6 months is enough to have an impact on us) might be a scary thing to do.
-I know exactly how I felt when I went to work for one of the biggest corporations after 8 months of freelancing.
-At that time, felt like the most difficult thing I had to do.
+Returning to work within a company after a significant amount of time (even 6 months are enough to have an impact on us) might be a scary and difficult thing to do.
+Here’s how you can make your transition smoother.
 This is for you if:

-- you are scared of going back to a socializing at work and fearing you won’t find your place.
+· you are scared of going back to socializing at work and fear you won’t find your place.
 The team you were once part of is not there anymore, so what are you going to do?

-· you realized that while away, you’ve outgrown that place /company/job that you had and don’t know what to do
+· you realized that while away, you’ve outgrown the company/job that you had and don’t know what to do

 Other areas where Career Coaching is applicable

-- How to manage receiving negative feedback; how to give and receive feedback
+3. You need to learn how to manage receiving negative feedback, and also how to give feedback

-- You need help navigating a new job (environment) or your first job: what to do, not to do, what’s expected of you, how to be part of a group and/or community
+6. You need help navigating a new job (environment) or your first job: what (not) to do, what’s expected of you, how to be part of a group or community

-- You need someone to keep you accountable while you search for a new job, and get some emotional support while doing it
+7. You need someone to keep you accountable while you search for a new job, and get some emotional support while doing it.

 This situations are not relevant to you?
 No problem at all, they don’t need to be.
-Coaching is not only for the above examples, but these are also just the most common use cases of application.
+Coaching is not only for the above examples, but these are also just the most common use cases.
 Tell me your story and we’ll pick it up from there.